hampgoodwin/GoLuca/README.md

     - [x] Add fail case account controller testing
     - [x] Use httptest for tests instead of setting up an http server for each test
         - [x] Fix bug where connection is rejected (I sus due to db+http connection limitations in unix)
+    - [ ] Improve test coverage by testing more grpc methods
     - [ ] Add cursor testing for listing accounts
     - [ ] Add fuzzing
     - [ ] Create a seeder for a basic dev environment of data